Chase Sapphire Reserve card review

 Valuable, attainable sign-up bonus

-One of the most eye-catching features of the Chase Sapphire Reserve is its generous sign-up bonus.
+One of the most eye-catching features of the Chase Sapphire Reserve is its sign-up bonus.
 Currently, cardholders can earn 60,000 points for spending $4,000 in their first three months.
-While that’s a 20,000-point decrease from the card’s previous offer of 80,000 points with the same spending requirement, this is still a very valuable bonus.
+While that’s a step down from the previous offer of 75,000 points with the same spending requirement, you still receive plenty of value when redeeming through Chase Travel℠.

 Top-notch perks can cover the annual fee